hashicorp/consul/website/source/docs/guides/managing-acl-policies.html.md

   }
 ```

-This enables the security team to create an intention that allows the upstream proxy for `mysql` to send data to the destination, the downstream proxy for `wordpress`.
+This enables the security team to create an intention that allows the `wordpress` service to open new connections to the upstream `mysql` service.

 ```sh
 consul intention create wordpress mysql